brewkode/samza-approximation-store/README.md

 This project aims to add support for such stores for Samza.

 Algorithm catalog:
-- [x] Set membership - Bloomfilter
+- [x] Set membership - Bloomfilter - Jira - SAMZA-314
 - [ ] Unique count - HyperLogLog